Choosing the Right Preventive Treatment

 Importance of Patient Care

-Effective treatment for migraine prevention requires that physicians establish a therapeutic relationship with their patients.
-Physicians should work to understand patient goals for treatment as well as if they have any preferences for treatment modalities such as more natural approaches or prescription medications.
+Effective treatment for migraine prevention requires that providers establish a therapeutic relationship with their patients.
+Providers should work to understand patient goals for treatment as well as if they have any preferences for treatment modalities such as more natural approaches or prescription medications.
 Patients should be made aware of the side effect profiles of preventive medications and learn about adherence and compliance to dosing frequency.
-Finally, physicians should consider the cost of treatment options and any insurance restrictions to deliver the best care to their patients.
+Finally, providers should consider the cost of treatment options and any insurance restrictions to deliver the best care to their patients.

 Primary care practitioners are essential to identifying and treating headache disorders.
 The American Headache Society’s First Contact – Headache in Primary Care program provides educational resources to empower healthcare professionals and improve headache and migraine care.
 Learn more about the program here.